-- Your portfolio must include a minimum of 10, and up to 13 pages of your own drawings and creative works.
+- Your portfolio must include between 12 and 15 pages of your own drawings and / or other creative works.

-- You can choose any page size up to a maximum of A2 to present your work.
+- You can choose any page size up to a maximum of A3 to present your work.

 - Each page may consist of either one or multiple images.